Any sufficiently advanced technology is indistinguishable from magicArthur C. Clarke

 Arthur C. Clarke’s famous quote often rings in my ears as our team at Studio Giggle continuously integrate the most advanced technology to create wonderful works of narrative film and animation.
 On a daily basis, I’m amazed by what creative people around the world produce using technology.
 However, last week I saw something that took my breath away which I’d like to share with you.

 On first look, it was just another release of some software that we use.
-But as I continued to watch I realised I was watching something that confirmed and solidified my belief that we are going to continue to change our entire workflow at Giggle in the coming year.
+But as I watched it confirmed and solidified my belief that we should continue to change our entire workflow.
 More of that later…

 For years we have been working on applications like Maya, After Effects, Cinema 4D, Studio 3D Max etc. These applications have been designed and built with the making of 3D content in mind: Linear pieces of work that we make day-in-day-out at Studio Giggle.
 They are still extremely powerful and relevant but we are often frustrated by the render times.
 The process of designing something, creating the characters and environments, storyboarding, animating, rendering and then checking, reanimating and re-rendering is very time-consuming.
 That said, these softwares are used to create everything from 2D explainer videos to multi-million dollar Hollywood movies.
 We’ve even used for projection mapping onto buildings and designing sets for world tours.
-The main thing with all of them is that you set up the scene (get all your ingredients), mix it all together (the creative process) and render it out (bake a lovely cake).
+The main thing with all of them is that you set up the scene, mix it all together and render it out.

 But games have always been done it differently.
 The world of games is driven on being ‘in the moment’: As the user touches the controls of their console the character reacts in real-time.
 The environments build and build around them constantly and smoothly.
 The quality of graphics has always been behind the rendered environment of the film world.
 One example of this is the characters in Grand Theft Auto: they have been animated to do a basic walk cycle, instead of anything advanced.
 That said, in the last 10 years or so, things have developed and developed so that characters and their environments become more and more lifelike.
 In 2017 Epic Games, released the extraordinary Fortnite.
 The quality of animation was significantly more impressive than anything that had been seen before, so much so that kids were doing dances inspired and based on the much more advanced character animation.